Panel Policies - What You Need to Know

 Panelists are expected to provide their own printed materials and other resources.

 Anime Banzai accepts no responsibility for the content of panels hosted by its attendees, nor does Anime Banzai extend any form of legal protection to panelists.
 Panelists are wholly responsible for ensuring the legality of the content presented in their panels.
+Please see Anime Banzai convention rules for further reference.

-Anime Banzai requires that you check–in with a member of the Panels Committee at the start of the convention.
+Anime Banzai requires that you check in with a member of the Panels Committee at the start of the convention.
 See your acceptance email for additional details.

 Attempt to Get Feedback